 https://doi.org/10.15809/irriga.2021v26n1p65-76Abstract

-Keywords: Nutrition, domestic reuse, irrigation management, Lycopersicon esculentum L.
+Keywords: nutrition, domestic reuse, irrigation management, Lycopersicon esculentum L.

 Published